Beatty solutions of almost Golomb functional equations: The defect at the right endpoint

+The letter frequencies are computed in Proposition~\ref{prop:defect_substitution}, and the normalized Perron eigenvector of $M$ is $(\sqrt{2}-1,\,3-2\sqrt{2},\,\sqrt{2}-1)$ by a direct computation. \end{proof}

+\begin{corollary} In the gap sequence of~$\mathcal{D}$, the factors of length two are exactly $34$, $37$, $43$, $73$, and $77$.
+In particular, every occurrence of the letter~$4$ is preceded and followed by the letter~$3$. \end{corollary}

+\begin{proof} The inclusion is the pair analysis in the proof of Theorem~\ref{thm:defect_subst}.
+Each of the five words occurs in $\sigma^{3}(3)=343734377$, for~$\sigma$ as in~\eqref{eq:sigma}, and $X_{\sigma}$ is minimal because $\sigma$ is primitive, so every element of $X_{\sigma}$ has the same factor set, and the five words occur in the gap sequence. \end{proof}

+\begin{remark} Identity~\eqref{eq:conj_coding} is an exact self-induction.
+The first-return map of $T$ on $K_{3}$ is conjugate to $T$ by the contraction $\psi$ of ratio $\sqrt{2}-1=1/(1+\sqrt{2})$, so the expansion factor is the Perron eigenvalue $1+\sqrt{2}$, the silver ratio of the Pell recurrence of Section~\ref{sec:pell_ostrowski}.
+The transition computations agree with the gap sequence of $\mathcal{D}$ computed to $2\cdot 10^{6}$ terms. \end{remark}

-\begin{remark} The three gap values $3,4,7$ are exactly $q_{2}$, $q_{3}-q_{2}$, and $q_{3}$ in the Pell sequence, and the conjectural Perron eigenvalue $1+\sqrt{2}$ of~$\sigma$ is the dominant root of the Pell recurrence $X_{n+1}=2X_{n}+X_{n-1}$.
+\begin{remark} The three gap values $3,4,7$ are exactly $q_{2}$, $q_{3}-q_{2}$, and $q_{3}$ in the sequence $(q_{k})$ of convergent denominators, and the Perron eigenvalue $1+\sqrt{2}$ of~$\sigma$ is the dominant root of the Pell recurrence $X_{n+1}=2X_{n}+X_{n-1}$.
 Both facts instantiate the Pell--Ostrowski structure described in Section~\ref{sec:pell_ostrowski}. \end{remark}